Netis/cloud-probe/ext/monitor_netflow/README.md

 #     collectors_ipport(mandatory): the list of collectors.
 #         ip: collector ip.
 #         port: netflow packet send port.
-#     interface: (optional) the itf name that netflow monitored.
+#     interface: (optional) the itf name that netflow monitored for print.
+This ext only statistics the packets from packet-agent captured, so this params has no effect.
 #     netflow_version: (optional, default=5) Netflow protocol version.
 Now only support v1/5/7.